burkemw3/syncthingfuse/status.md

-Can list a file (not sure about folders) from a peer.
+Can list directory contents and show file contents from one peer.

 Filled with lots of crappy code, for now :(